kmdn/mannheim-nel/README.md

 To accomplish this, we provide a script: [gen_trian_data.py](scripts/gen_train_data.py).
 The input to this file is data in [AIDA Conll-YAGO dataset](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/aida/downloads/) format which we can't distribute due to licensing issues.
 Each document must start like so:

 -DOCSTART- ([DOC ID])

 The doc id can be anything you choose, but for dev documents it should include 'testa' and for test documents it should include 'testb'.
-Each line thereafter, should have four feilds separated by tabs: Token, [BIO tag](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)), full name of mention, title of Entity it refers to and wikipedia page URL.
+Each line thereafter, should have four feilds separated by tabs: Token, [BIO tag](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)), full name of mention, title of entity it refers to and wikipedia page URL.
 For example:

 German    B    German    German    http://en.wikipedia.org/wiki/Germany European    B    European Commision    European_Commission     http://en.wikipedia.org/wiki/European_Commission Commision    I    European Commision    European_Commission     http://en.wikipedia.org/wiki/European_Commission

-Each document should be demarcated by a black line.
+Each document should be demarcated by a blank line.
 A default config file is provided and can be used to train a new model on CPU like so

 ```python train.py --my-config configs/default.yaml --use_cuda False --data_path data```.